Aidan Mikdad (Amsterdam, 19 November 2001) is a Dutch classical pianist.

 He has given recitals in Belgium, France, Germany, Italy, the Netherlands, and Switzerland, and he performed live in television and radio programs in the Netherlands and France.

-In season 2017/18, he will give a series of concerts in the Netherlands & Switzerland.
+In season 2017/18, he will give a series of concerts (recitals & with orchestra) in the Netherlands & Switzerland.
 He will perform Grieg Piano Concerto in A minor with Het Gelders Orkest (in Utrecht, Nijmegen, Arnhem & Apeldoorn), and the First Piano Concerto by Franz Liszt with Het Orkest van het Oosten (in Enschede), and the Prague Philharmonic Orchestra (in Kultur- und Kongresszentrum Luzern).

 Highlights of 2016 included an invitation to participate in the Verbier Festival Academy, a debut recital in June at the Klavier-Festival Ruhr, a live performance in July of Mendelssohn’s concerto No. 1 on Dutch National Radio with conductor Johannes Leertouwer and the Wonderfeel Orchestra at the Wonderfeel Summer Festival, a debut in the Concertgebouw (Amsterdam), where he played Mozart Piano Concerto No. 20 with Sinfonia Rotterdam and conductor Conrad van Alphen, that he also performed in de Nieuwe Kerk (The Hague) and De Doelen (Rotterdam).